is designed to manage several

 The Unix socket file and the TCP/IP port number must be different for every

 mysqld.
-(Alternatively, if the host has multiple network addresses, you can use
+(Alternatively, if the host has multiple network addresses, you can set the

 -